jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ### Accesses

 < __This section explains too much on traces that has already been explained in Lines.
 I also think that which traces are involved in an access is not for now.
-You might have to know what’s considered an access, so that you understand aspect procedure call purposes, but that’s all__ >
+You might might know what’s considered an access, so that you understand aspect procedure call purposes, but that’s all__ >

-Before going into detail about system aspects, I have to define a basic concept: an *access*.
+Before going into detail about system aspects, I might define a basic concept: an *access*.

 On a call you enter zero or more objects, going deeper into the ancestry or staying on the same level.
 Each border you *enter* is called an *access*.